Code-Campfire/fork-benders/.github/pull_request_template.md

 How was this tested?

-## Any Commands need to be run for testing OR after merged and new Main created?
+## Commands Required for Testing or After Merge?

 Add any terminal commands here for teammates to quickly complete testing or working with new main.